asoorm/tyk-elasticsearch-kibana/README.md

 solution in-front of your services, and using in conjunction with a powerful search-engine like Elasticsearch & viewing in Kibana.

+If you prefer YouTube videos, then you can watch the demo here: https://www.youtube.com/watch?v=x1tIiFBIBTY

 ## Usage

 ```